 Jennifer says . . .

-When we love someone and we think that person is in trouble, we will go to desperate measures to help them.
-Anything from lying, to spying, to possibly even putting ourselves in danger or breaking the law.
-Revenge of the Flower Girls is about going to such lengths – multiplied by three.
+When we think someone we love is in trouble, we will go to desperate measures to help them.
+Anything from lying to spying to possibly even putting ourselves in danger.
+Revenge of the Flower Girls is about going to such lengths – times three.

-I have done extreme and embarrassing things in order to protect my kids, but I’ve never created disasters like the Brewster triplets.
-While it’s noble to care about someone so much that you are willing to take risks, things might not be as clear-cut as we think.
-We have to ask ourselves – is this what is best for them, or is it what we want for them?
+I’ve done extreme and embarrassing things in the name of love, but I’ve never created disasters the way the Brewster triplets do.
+Before taking drastic steps to help friends or family, we should pause and ask ourselves, “Is this what is best for them?
+Or is this what we want for them?”
 Because sometimes those things are the same, and sometimes they are very different.

 The Triplets Will Show Everyone!